QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 # openFASOC Temperature Sensors in SkyWater 130nm: Test Setup

 This repository provides a fully open-source test setup solution for a temperature sensor chip taped-out in SkyWater 130nm with 64 openFASOC-generated temperature sensor instances.
-The setup is highly automated with Python and open-source libraries, where the chip is controled through low-cost commercially-available USB devices, and control of testing equipments like temperature chambers and source meters is also seamlessly embedded in the test flow using Python.
+The setup is highly automated with Python and open-source libraries, where the chip is controlled through low-cost commercially-available USB devices, and control of testing equipments like temperature chambers and source meters is also seamlessly embedded in the test flow using Python.

 **Author:** [Qirui Zhang](https://www.linkedin.com/in/cary-qirui-zhang/) from the [University of Michigan, Ann Arbor](https://micl.engin.umich.edu/)